 The first climb – Col des Borderes

-This ride takes you from Argeles Gazost to the small village of Saint-Savin and has great views of the mountains all around.
+This cycling route takes you from Argeles Gazost to the small village of Saint-Savin and has great views of the mountains all around.
 The road is constantly uphill as you wind your way up through beautiful tree-lined countryside beside a small stream.
 The looming heights of the surrounding mountains are a good indication of what is to come.
 Once you reach the town of Estaing, take a turn to the right to climb Col des Borderes.
-From here the summit is 3kms up a short but very steep climb, before dropping down to the village of Arrens Marsous and the bottom of Col du Soulor.
+From here the summit is 3 km up a short but very steep climb, before dropping down to the village of Arrens Marsous and the bottom of Col du Soulor.